chavarera/PythonScript/Module/platform/platform.md

 import platform as pl
 ```

-### How to get list of avilables function in platform
+### How to get the list of available function in platform
 ```python
 #to Get the help of platform module use
 print(help(platform))